SNodeC/snode.c/docs/logging/phase-2-transport-attempt-lifecycle.md

 Affected dependent code and template instantiations must be rebuilt; binary compatibility is not claimed.
 The internal `SocketClient` and `SocketServer` shared context layouts also change because of private continuation lifecycle state, but those contexts are not intended public ABI surfaces.
-The remaining new state is private Codex session lifecycle bookkeeping.
 No semantic log schema, backend, text/JSON format, or filtering contract changes.

 ## Deliberate Phase 3 deferrals